kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 1. We extend the `Workload API` to allow for defining the priority of a workload.
 Again, we start simple and assume that individual `PodGroups` within a `Workload` has to share the same priority.
 We may decide to relax that assumption in the future follow-up enhancement.
-1. However, we start with separating the concepts of scheduling and preemption priorities from the very beginning.
-The first one is simple generalization of pod priority concept.
-The later reflects the consequences of preemption and will eventually allow us for dynamic adjustments of those consequences over time.
+1. We start simple by just defining a single static priority used for scheduling and preemption While we envision both splitting them into two in the future or making it mutable, both of these can be achieved later in backward-compatible way.
 1. We start with a simple sub-optimal preemption algorithm that is based on the existing pod preemption algorithm used by kube-scheduler.
 1. We introduce a mechanism of "delayed preemption" to postpone actuation of preemption